kevinsawade/start-science-here/linux_tutorial/README.md

 /home/jovyan
 ```

 Success!
 You are in your home directory.
+We can continue with our Linux Tutorial.